GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-05-26-definitions-of-higher-level-design-concepts.md

 - Na: the number of abstract classes and interfaces in a component
 - A: Abstractness A = Na/Nc

 Components with high abstractness (A) should be stable (low I) and vice versa.
 The book shows a twodimensional diagram with A and I on the axes and states that component should reside near the line A+I=1.
+Author calls this line the _Main Sequence_.
+It is worth reading this specific subchapter of the book, as it combines two specific metrics to create a new sort of information about a component.

+If I must summarize it, it says that a stable component should be abstract, while an unstable component (having many dependencies without being a dependency for other components) should not be abstract (meaning it has no need for interfaces and abstract classes to communicate with the other components).